-10) If you reach a new line and no longer want it to be a part of the list, you can go to the Text menu, select List and then None.
+10) If you press Enter to create a new line and no longer want it to be a part of the list, you can press Enter a second time to make it a normal paragraph.

 Note Your definition list doesn't have to alternate between definition terms and definition data.
 If you view the HTML for the list you have created, you will see that each of the Definition Term lines begins and ends with a DT tag while the others have a DD tag.
 You can easily edit the HTML to have several consecutive DD lines if you need to.